What is the cost of a Tailor Made London suit?

-You can personalize your suit as you wish from a choice of thousands of cloths sourced from the finest English and Italian Mills as used by Savile Row.
+You can personalise your suit as you wish from a choice of thousands of cloths sourced from the finest English and Italian Mills as used by Savile Row tailors.

 How long do your suits take to make?

-The suits normally take between 4-6 weeks to make.
+The suits normally take on average between 4-6 weeks.
 If you need the suit for a special occasion, please contact us as soon as possible to let us know the date to see if we can accommodate your request.
 Certain fabrics may take slightly longer due to the time it takes for the mill to send the fabric.